Contamination of baby and infant foods

 In December 2017, the Lactalis scandal exploded: 25 infants in France fell ill after consuming infant formula powder for babies contaminated with the dangerous Salmonella Agona bacteria.
 The call for immediate withdrawal of the products concerned affected more than 80 countries within a few weeks.
 The IBFAN press release (English and French) and interviews with BBC IBFAN representatives are available here.

 In February 2022, Abbott recalls several products because of contamination.
-See below.
+See above.

-Contamination of artificial milk caused by metals and chemicals
+Contamination of baby foods caused by toxic metals and chemicals

-The problem of toxic chemicals and heavy metals in baby foods is not confined to the USA but instead concerns the whole world.
-The risk to infant heath is doubled when these commercial foods are prepared with water that may be contaminated by arsenic or other toxic metals.
+The problem of toxic chemicals and heavy metals in baby foods (see above) is not limited to the USA but concerns the whole world.
+The risk to infant health is doubled when these commercial foods are prepared with water that may be contaminated by arsenic or other toxic metals.

 Switzerland promotes the purity of its water from Alpine springs.
 To the Swiss, it is unthinkable that their water could be undrinkable.
 Yet in many Alpine regions the population is forbidden to drink the municipal tap water, no longer safe to drink because levels of arsenic in water exceed WHO standards for Tolerable Daily Intake (TDI) in drinking water.
 In other countries, including the USA and Pakistan, arsenic levels are far higher.